mdias/rs_asio/README.md

 ### Basic configuration guide

 1. Follow installation steps, described [above](#how-to-use)
 1. Run Rocksmith for the first time.
-1. Look into RS_ASIO-log.txt, you will see names of drivers
+1. Look into `RS_ASIO-log.txt`, you will see names of drivers

 ```txt
 0.456 [INFO]  AsioHelpers::FindDrivers